2022 WNBA Playoffs: How to Watch, Qualified Teams, and More

-2022 WNBA Playoffs: How to watch, qualified teams, and more originally appeared on NBC Sports Chicago
+2022 WNBA Playoffs: How to watch, qualified teams, and more originally appeared on NBC Sports Washington

 The eight teams with the highest winning percentage have officially advanced to the postseason.